WITH GREAT POWERS COMES GREAT RESPONSIBILITIES.

 Quote: “You do too much.
 You’re not Superman, you know.”
 (Harris to Maguire)

 Last word: “The movie’s really made for the whole family.
 [In] Stan Lee’s original conception, the great strength of Spider-Man was the fact that he’s a real person, unlike Superman from the planet Krypton or other fantastic heroes.
 He’s a kid from Brooklyn; he doesn’t have a lot of money; he doesn’t get the girls, he’s got acne.
 He’s a fairly average looking kid.
 He’s really a kid that we identify with.
-And this kid is vested with these powers, or perhaps cursed with this powers.
+And this kid is vested with these powers, or perhaps cursed with these powers.
 But the important thing is he’s one of us.
 So it really broadened that base of people who could appreciate comic books.”
 (Raimi, CineFantastique)